 - The student should discuss their intention to suspend with their supervisors and relevant members of staff in their Faculty/School.

-- The student should complete a Request for Suspension of Study (Research) form.
-The student is required to complete all relevant sections of the form and ensure that the grounds for suspension are clearly marked and the supporting independent evidence is attached.
+- To proceed with a suspension of studies the student is required to provide information to the Faculty/School and ensure that the grounds for suspension are clearly stated and the supporting independent evidence is attached.
 The student must specify a return to study date.

-- The completed form should be signed off by the Executive Dean or nominee and subsequently submitted to Academic Services.
-A member of Academic Services staff will check the documentation and determine the application on behalf of the Academic Regulations and Cases Board/Progression Awards Board.
+- The Faculty/School will authorise and initiate a suspension on the Change of Circumstance system and upload the evidence in support of the request.
+A member of Academic Services staff will check the information and supporting documentation and consider the application on behalf of the Academic Regulations and Cases Board/Progression Awards Board.
 Any applications may, at the discretion of the Academic Services staff, be referred to the Chair of the Academic Regulations and Cases Board for the Chair’s determination.

 - If the application is supported by sufficient evidence, then the suspension will normally be “approved”.
 If the request is not supported by such evidence, then the suspension will be either “noted” or “declined”.

 - If the suspension is approved, then the student’s maximum submission date will be automatically extended to reflect the period of approved suspension.
 The student’s record will be updated so that all support services are aware of the suspension/extension.

 - If the suspension is noted, then the student’s candidature dates will remain unchanged and the student’s record will be updated so that all support services are aware of the suspension.

 - If the suspension is declined, then the student and their supervisor will be informed of the decision.

 - Academic Services will write to the student by email or letter (copied to the student’s Faculty/School) confirming the outcome of their application and where the application has not been approved, the reasons for the decision taken.
 Where the application for suspension is approved the student’s Sponsor and/or UK Visas and Immigration (UKVI) will be notified of the suspension.